Orson Welles: Citizen Kane

-Citizen Kane was given a limited release and the film received overwhelming critical praise.
-It was voted the best picture of 1941 by the National Board of Review and the New York Film Critics Circle.
-The film garnered nine Academy Award nominations but won only for Best Original Screenplay, shared by Mankiewicz and Welles.
-Variety reported that block voting by screen extras deprived Citizen Kane of Oscars for Best Picture and Best Actor (Welles), and similar prejudices were likely to have been responsible for the film receiving no technical awards.
+Although Citizen Kane was given a limited release, it received overwhelming critical praise.
+It was voted the best picture of 1941 by the National Board of Review and New York Film Critics Circle.
+The film garnered nine Academy Award nominations but won only Best Original Screenplay, shared by Mankiewicz and Welles.
+Variety reported that block voting by extras deprived Citizen Kane of Oscars for Best Picture and Best Actor (Welles), and similar prejudices were likely to have been responsible for the film receiving no technical awards.
+Bosley Crowther wrote that Welles "has made a picture of tremendous and overpowering scope, not in physical extent so much as in its rapid and graphic rotation of thoughts.
+Mr. Welles has put upon the screen a motion picture that really moves."
+Cecelia Ager, in PM Magazine, wrote: "Before Citizen Kane, it's as if the motion picture were a slumbering monster, a mighty force stupidly sleeping, lying there...awaiting a fierce young man to come kick it to life, to rouse it, shake it, awaken it to its potentialities ...
+Seeing it, it's as if you never really saw a movie before."

 The delay in the film's release and uneven distribution contributed to mediocre results at the box office.
 After it ran its course theatrically, Citizen Kane was retired to the vault in 1942.
-In postwar France, however, the film's reputation grew after it was seen for the first time in 1946.
-In the United States, it began to be re-evaluated after it began to appear on television in 1956.
-That year it was also re-released theatrically, and film critic Andrew Sarris described it as "the great American film" and "the work that influenced the cinema more profoundly than any American film since The Birth of a Nation."
+In France, however, its reputation grew after it was seen there for the first time in 1946.
+In the US, it began to be re-evaluated after it appeared on television in 1956.
+That year it was re-released theatrically, and film critic Andrew Sarris described it as "the great American film" and "the work that influenced the cinema more profoundly than any American film since The Birth of a Nation."
 Citizen Kane is now widely hailed as one of the greatest films ever made.
+From 1962 to 2012, it topped the decennial Sight and Sound poll of the Greatest Films of All Time.